Jobs Tutorial

 ]

 You will also get the table in.c-ge-tutorial.campaigns__campaign_id__content__links.
 It represents the links property of the content resource.
-The links table contains the JSON_parentId column which contains a generated hash, such as campaigns/{campaign_id}/content_1c3b951ece2a05c1239b06e99cf804c2 whose value is inserted into the links column of the campaign content table.
-This is done automatically because once you said that the entire response was supposed to be a single table row, the array _links property will not fit into a single value of a table.
+The links table contains the JSON_parentId column, which includes a generated hash, such as campaigns/{campaign_id}/content_1c3b951ece2a05c1239b06e99cf804c2, whose value is inserted into the links column of the campaign content table.
+This is done automatically because once you say that the entire response is supposed to be a single table row, the array _links property will not fit into a single value of a table.

 Summary

 Now that you know how to extract sub-resources using child jobs, as well as resources composed directly of properties (without an array of items), you probably think that the _links property, found all over the MailChimp API and giving us a lot of trouble, is best to be ignored.
-The answer to this is mapping described in the next part of the tutorial.
+The answer to this is mapping, described in the tutorial’s next part.

-You might have also noticed some duplicate records in the table in.c-ge-tutorial.campaigns__campaign_id__content along the way.
-You’ll see into this as well.
+You might also have noticed some duplicate records in the table in.c-ge-tutorial.campaigns__campaign_id__content along the way.
+You’ll look into this as well.